FormalIngenieroniel/RepresentatioHorarum/README.md

 - **Multi-dataset Support**: Handles different sign language datasets with unified preprocessing

-- This architecture transforms raw video input into meaningful gloss labels, enabling automatic understanding of continuous sign language communication.
+- This architecture transforms raw video input into meaningful embeddings with their gloss label, enabling understanding of continuous sign language words in different languages

 ---